 I like to use SATA cables with right-angle connectors on the drive side, provided there is adequate clearance between any drives in the system.
 Using right-angle connectors on the motherboard side will will result in blocked ports, because the connector may overlap adjacent ports.

 Try to find SATA cables with metal retention clips, because they help keep the connectors secured.
-Newer SATA 3 (6-gigabit)-compliant cables will usually come with the clips, but older SATA 2 (3-gigabit) cables do not.
+Most SATA 3 (6-gigabit)-compliant cables will usually come with the clips.

 When you’re done connecting the SATA cable, you’ll have to connect the drive to your power supply unit (PSU).
 The SATA power cable from your PSU, like the SATA data cable, is keyed to fit onto the drive one-way.
 As long as you don’t force it, there’s really no way to mess it up.